Difference Between Low-Level and High-Level Pattern Recognition

 Neuroscience Definition

-In the brain, low-level recognition happens in V1–V2 of the visual cortex, which detect:
+In the brain, low-level recognition happens in V1–V2 of the visual cortex, which detects:

 Edges and contours